 For current WTN and USTA rankings and the Western Michigan adult league schedule, visit the Western Michigan Adult League page or the USTA Midwest Section.

-Junior tennis development in the Lansing area is anchored by Court One Athletic Clubs' long-running junior program -- producers of over 150 intercollegiate players including three All-Americans over the past five decades -- and complemented by active programming at the Michigan Athletic Club.
+Junior tennis development in the Lansing area is anchored by Court One Athletic Clubs' long-running junior program and complemented by active programming at the Michigan Athletic Club.
 The Western Michigan Tennis Association coordinates USTA Junior Team Tennis and junior tournaments throughout the region, with the district's premier junior event, the WMTA Junior District Championships, held each June at historic Stowe Stadium at Kalamazoo College.
 Okemos-based Court One also hosted the USTA/Midwest Closed (formerly the USTA/Western Closed) junior championships for many years under tournament director Rick Ferman.

 For current USTA junior tournament results and standings, visit the USTA Midwest Section junior tournaments page.

 High school tennis in the Lansing area is governed by the Michigan High School Athletic Association (MHSAA).
 Most public schools across Ingham, Clinton, and Eaton counties compete in the Capital Area Activities Conference (CAAC), which is organized into three enrollment-based divisions: CAAC Blue (largest schools), CAAC Red, and CAAC White.
-In Michigan, MHSAA boys tennis is a fall sport and girls tennis is a spring sport, with individual and team state championships held annually.
-Division classifications (D1-D4) are set by the MHSAA and may change year to year based on enrollment.
+In Michigan's Lower Peninsula, MHSAA boys tennis is a fall sport (practice begins in August, state finals in October) and girls tennis is a spring sport (practice begins in March, state finals in late May/early June).
+State tournaments are held in four divisions (D1-D4) based on school enrollment.

 Governing Bodies: MHSAA -- Michigan High School Athletic Association · CAAC -- Capital Area Activities Conference

-Note: Lansing Community College, an NJCAA member, does not currently field a varsity tennis team.
-Its nine varsity sports are basketball, softball, cross country, outdoor track, and volleyball (women's) and baseball, basketball, cross country, and outdoor track (men's).
+Note: Lansing Community College competes in the Michigan Community College Athletic Association (MCCAA) as a member of the NJCAA but does not currently field a varsity tennis team.
+Its nine varsity sports are women's basketball, softball, cross country, outdoor track, and volleyball, plus men's baseball, basketball, cross country, and outdoor track.